0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Where dramatic coastal scenery meets one of Australia's most poignant maritime stories.
 On 1 June 1878, the iron clipper Loch Ard struck a reef near Mutton Bird Island in pre-dawn darkness.
 Of 54 people aboard, 52 perished — only apprentice officer Tom Pearce, 15, and passenger Eva Carmichael, 18, survived, washed into this narrow gorge.
 The gorge features 70-metre cliffs, a hidden beach accessible via wooden staircases, and surrounding formations including the Razorback, Thunder Cave, and the Island Archway.
 Nearly 300,000 visitors explore this site annually.

-Ancient temperate rainforest with towering tree ferns in Great Otway National Park Victoria
+Ancient temperate rainforest with towering tree ferns and Mountain Ash in Great Otway National Park, Victoria

 Great Otway National Park